pubnub/pubnub-mcp-server/resources/sdk_docs/dart_files.md

 ## Get file URL

-Generate a URL to download a file from a channel.
+Generate a download URL for a file in a channel.

 ### Method(s)